1960 Valdivia earthquake: Impact in the countryside

-Creation of emergency committee
+Creation of a national emergency management agency

+After the earthquake, the Chilean Ministry of Economics began to develop a comprehensive reconstruction plan.
+The efforts of President Alessandri led to the creation of a new institutionality in order to facilitate future emergency preparation and to tackle the country's recovery after the earthquake.
+The then-newly named Ministry of Economics and Reconstruction was given the task of coordinating rebuilding efforts in joint venture with CORFO, an existing Chilean agency for the promotion of economic growth.
+Concomitantly, a ministerial-level committee, COPERE (Comisión de Planificación de la Economía y de Reconstrucción), was officially named as the government's Planning and Reconstruction Committee.
+CORFO acted the secretariat of the committee and was entrusted with the preparation of the reconstruction plan and its detailed execution.
+COPERE had also been entrusted with coordinating provincial activities while CORFO remained the technical secretariat of those provincial committees.
+A comprehensive national plan for emergencies that helped Chile better prepare for future disasters was enacted, in conjunction with legislation that increased the powers of the President in times of national emergency.
+CORFO also created the National Company of Telecommunications (ENTEL) out of a pressing need to improve and modernize communication efforts in times of disaster.

-After the 1960 Valdivia earthquake, a committee was formed to solve problems caused by the earthquake.
-It continued to operate, to develop approaches for national emergencies.
-In 1974, after the 1971 eruption of Villarrica volcano, the committee was officially founded as ONEMI (Spanish acronym for Ministry of Interior National Emergency Office) when it was authorized by law as an independent governmental office.
+In 1974, after the 1971 eruption of Villarrica volcano, COPERE was officially succeeded by ONEMI (Ministry of Interior National Emergency Office)—Chile's modern-day emergency management agency—when it was authorized by law as an independent governmental office by President Salvador Allende.

 Human sacrifice

-In the coastal village Collileufu (La Araucanía Region), native Lafkenches carried out a human sacrifice during the days following the main earthquake.
+In the coastal village Collileufu (Cautín Province), native Lafkenches carried out a human sacrifice during the days following the main earthquake.
 Collileufu is located in the Budi Lake area, south of Puerto Saavedra, which was highly isolated in 1960.
 The Mapuche spoke primarily Mapudungun.
 The community had gathered in Cerro La Mesa, while the lowlands were struck by successive tsunamis.
 Juana Namuncura Añen, a local machi, demanded the sacrifice of the grandson of Juan Painecur, a neighbor, in order to calm the earth and the ocean.
 The victim was 5-year-old José Luis Painecur, an "orphan" (huacho) whose mother had gone to work as a domestic worker in Santiago and left her son under the care of his father.

 The sacrifice was learned about by authorities after a boy in the commune of Nueva Imperial denounced to local leaders the theft of two horses; these were allegedly eaten during the sacrifice ritual.
 Two men were charged with the crime of murder and confessed, but later recanted.
 They were released from prison after two years.
 A judge ruled that those involved had "acted without free will, driven by an irresistible natural force of ancestral tradition".
 The story was mentioned in a Time magazine article, although with little detail.